 Yields across 102 suburbs in Pittsburgh (Allegheny County) range from 12.8% in McKeesport (15132) down to under 5% in premium inner neighborhoods.
-That spread is wider than the gap between short-term and long-term rental at the city level, which means WHERE you buy matters more than HOW you rent it out.
+That spread is wider than the gap between short-term and long-term rental at the city level, which means where you buy matters more than how you rent it out.
 This ranking shows which Pittsburgh suburbs lead on gross yield and why the pattern exists.

 McKeesport (15132) Tops the Ranking at 12.8% Gross Yield